laurieai94/heartlines-ai/README.md

 I kept seeing the same moment happen, to me and to people around me.
 You're staring at a text, rewriting it over and over, trying to figure out if you're overreacting or if something actually feels off.
 Most support doesn't exist in that moment.

-I've spent my career in AI and data, and I've seen how quickly these systems become careless when applied to something this personal. heartlines is my answer to that: help people slow down, make sense of what they're feeling, and show up in a way they feel good about later.
+I've seen firsthand how quickly these systems become careless when applied to something this personal. heartlines is my answer to that: help people slow down, make sense of what they're feeling, and show up in a way they feel good about later.

 ## Core Capabilities